NamitaNahata/GigInsure/README.md

 ## Requirement & Persona-Based Scenario

-Food delivery partners working with platforms like Swiggy and Zomato rely on daily orders for their income.
-Their earnings are directly affected by external factors such as rain, traffic congestion, and extreme heat.
+Food delivery partners working with platforms such as Swiggy and Zomato earn their income primarily based on the number of deliveries they complete.
+Their earnings are directly influenced by external factors such as weather conditions, traffic congestion, and temperature.

-During heavy rain or extreme conditions, riders are often unable to complete deliveries, which directly reduces their income.
-These disruptions are unavoidable, yet riders bear the full financial impact.

-DeliverShield is designed for this persona by focusing on actual income loss rather than just events, while keeping the system simple and accessible, including support for multiple languages.
+Unlike salaried workers, delivery partners face immediate income loss when disruptions occur, as their earnings depend on daily activity and efficiency.

+Persona: Food Delivery Partner

+The system is designed for a food delivery partner who:

+Relies on daily completed orders for income

+Works across different areas with varying demand levels

+Is affected by real-world conditions such as rain, traffic, and heat

+Has no fixed salary or guaranteed earnings

 ---